-Cushing syndrome (pronounced KOOSH-ing SIN-drohm) is a condition that occurs when a person’s body tissues are exposed over time to too much of the hormone cortisol (pronounced KAWR-tuh-sawl).
-The syndrome can be caused by taking certain medicines or, less commonly, it can be caused by noncancerous or cancerous tumors.
-Cushing syndrome includes a range of symptoms, but they can be treated and, in most cases, the syndrome can be cured.
-NICHD is one of the many federal agencies that support and conduct research on the causes of Cushing syndrome, detection of its symptoms as soon as possible, and development of improved treatments.
+Cushing syndrome (also called hypercortisolism) is a condition that occurs when a person’s body is exposed to too much of a hormone called cortisol or a medication similar to cortisol for too long.
+The syndrome is usually caused by taking certain medicines that mimic cortisol.
+Other causes include tumors that make the body produce excess cortisol.
+Cushing syndrome includes a range of treatable symptoms.
+In most cases, the syndrome is curable.
+NICHD is one of the many federal agencies that support and conduct research on the causes of Cushing syndrome, ways to diagnose it earlier, and better treatments.